owera/versa-framework/docs/interactions.rst

 .. code-block:: python3

     @bot.slash_command(guild_ids=[TESTING_GUILD_ID])
-    async def ping(interaction: versa.Interaction):
+    async def ping(interaction: versacord.Interaction):
         """Simple command that responds with Pong!"""
         await interaction.response.send_message("Pong!")

-The way it works is by using the :meth:`~versa.ext.commands.Bot.slash_command` decorator to add a slash command for the bot to register with Discord.
+The way it works is by using the :meth:`~versacord.ext.commands.Bot.slash_command` decorator to add a slash command for the bot to register with Discord.

 ``guild_ids`` is used to limit the guilds that the slash command is available to.
 This is useful for testing as global slash commands can take up to an hour to register.